Diagnosis | Age and Spondylitis Development

 There is no one test that is conclusive for a diagnosis of spondylitis.
 Spondylitis is generally diagnosed through a combination of a physical examination, family history, blood tests, and imaging scans.
 The rheumatologist carefully considers many different test results before concluding that spondylitis is the correct diagnosis or ruling it out.

-Different subtypes of spondylitis are diagnosed in slightly different ways.
+Different types of spondylitis are diagnosed in slightly different ways.
 Some types, such as psoriatic arthritis and enteropathic arthritis, may develop in people with established diagnoses of, respectively, psoriasis and inflammatory bowel disease.

 Typically, the rheumatologist will start by examining your joints to check for tenderness, swelling, redness, warmth, and symmetry — whether symptoms appear on the same joints on both sides of the body.
 Range of motion, mobility limitations, and associated pain will also be assessed.
 You may also be asked about the history of your symptoms as well as family medical history with spondylitis or other autoimmune diseases such as multiple sclerosis, rheumatoid arthritis, and lupus.